dkallen78/ESP32-CYD-for-beginners/example-programs/sound/01-hello-tone/README.md

 tone(SOUND_PIN, 440, 1000);
 ```

-You can also mix in delays to get an alarm clock vibe.
+You can also mix in delays and move things to the `loop()` function to get an alarm clock vibe.

 ```C++
 tone(SOUND_PIN, 440, 250);